-Eating too much has nothing to do with being fat because a skinny person could be a glutton also, but obesity could be a result of the continuing sin of gluttony.
+Eating too much has nothing to do with being fat.
+A skinny person could be a glutton also, but obesity could be a result of the continuous sin of gluttony.

-Yes in the world there is so much temptation to overeat because we have burgers, pizza, chicken, buffets, but Christians are told to control our appetites and keep our bodies healthy.
+In this world there is so much temptation to overeat because we have burgers, pizza, chicken, buffets, etc. but Christians are told to control our appetites and keep our bodies healthy.

 Don’t waste food and resist the devil when he tempts you with cravings when you’re not even hungry.